 Where to Stay: Virgin Hotels Chicago puts you within easy walking distance of some of Chicago’s most notable attractions, including Navy Pier and the Museum of Contemporary Art.
 The sleek property is complete with a cool cocktail bar and lounge, live entertainment, a spa, and an on-site restaurant.

-Check Prices for Virgin Hotels Chicago in Chicago
+Check Prices for Virgin Hotels Chicago in Chicago, IL

 7. Sedona, Arizona